Nate Lowe Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals have the 20th-ranked team ERA among all MLB pitching staffs (4.82).
+- The Royals have the 24th-ranked team ERA across all MLB pitching staffs (5.22).

 © 2023 Data Skrive.
 All rights reserved.